efeuentertainment/vigicad/README.md

 - Screws
   - https://aliexpress.com/item/32810872544.html
-    - 2x "M2.5", "12mm" length to fix head pan plate to the rest of the robot
+    - 2x "M2.5", "12mm" length to fix head pan plate to the rest of the robot (may or may not require a spacer)
-    - 10x "M2.5", "6mm" length (4 top plate / 4 bottom plate / 2 middle plate)
+    - 8x "M2.5", "6mm" length (2 top plate / 4 bottom plate / 2 middle plate)
     - 1x "M2.5", "10mm" length to fix clamp_finger_a onto the servo horn (for DIYMore metal gear)
     - 16x "M2", "8mm" length (3 to fix USB bracket onto the top plate / 2 to fix 270° servo onto the head pan plate / 3 to fix gripper u-bracket onto middle plate / 8 to mount N20 motor brackets to middle plate)
     - 2x "M2", "6mm" length ( 1 u-bracket to head / 1 u-bracket to gripper)